usa-npn/gridded_models/README.md

 After cloning the project you will need to take the following steps.

-Install Postgres with the PostGIS extension import the schema.sql
+Install Postgres with the PostGIS extension and import the schema.sql

 ```
 psql databasename < schema.sql